Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Our Model:

-Because $H(X, Top_K(M))$ is only used to latently train the retriever, after training, we can drop it and only use the concatenated representation $\hat{H}(X, Top_K(M))$ as the encoder representation.
-The decoder $g_{\theta}$ will attend to $\hat{H}$ and perform a greedy search over the vocabulary to generate output $Y=y_1,\cdots, y_n$ token by token.
-Formally, we formulate the generation process as follows:
+$H(X, Top_K(M), p(m|X))$ is only used to latently train the retriever, after training, we can drop it and only use the concatenated representation $\hat{H}(X, Top_K(M))$ as the encoder representation.
+The decoder $g_{\theta}$ will attend to $\hat{H}$ and perform a greedy search over vocabulary to generate output.